 Kemetic is a modern term based upon the ancient Egyptian word for their country, Kemet.
 While 'Kemetic' can mean different things to different groups of people, here it refers to any number of Neo-Pagan or New Religious Movements that focus upon ancient Egyptian-themed worship.
 As a Kemetic practice that is neither purely Reconstructionist - understood as part of the broader theme of Pagan Reconstructionism - nor 'Orthodox' (which is another tradition), our practice is thus called Kemetic Reform.
 While basing our liturgy on ancient texts, we also adapt wherever necessary to match the spirit of ancient practice with modern needs.

-Upet Ronpet Nofrit - Happy Kemetic New Year!
-Our year officially starts on July 18th, and 2023 marks the start of our Year 19.
+Also coming up: Upet Ronpet Nofrit - Happy Kemetic New Year!
+Our year officially starts on July 18th, and 2024 marks the start of Year 20!
 Whether you're celebrating along with us or observing later in the summer, you can use these Prayers For Upet Ronpet at your own personal shrine.
+And plan for the year ahead with our Kemetic Reform Calendar for 2024-2025!

 By popular request, you can now read and share our poem about Anubis, "The Jackal Draws His Blade" - and with the poem, links to help you or someone you know who may be struggling with thoughts of suicide.
 Help is out there!